-I’m excited to introduce a relatively new brand called Jay Butler.
-It was was created by a fellow style blogger named Justin Jeffers.
+I’m excited to review a brand called Jay Butler.
+It was created by a fellow menswear enthusiast named Justin Jeffers.

 Justin is known for his somewhat aggressive tastes (red velvet jacket, anyone?) and his unapologetically bad grammar.